bbrujas/core/README.md

 This repository defines a very simple MS coded in NodeJS.

+The current branch **capability/tcms**, code-name *tcms*, is a simple microservice used to extract onchain information from toad.network church contract.

 It services the following resources:

 - **/getPlayers**: Returns a list with the addresses that have more than 3 interactions with *toad.network church* contract.